Prashu-001/Monitoring-Crop-Health-using-Computer-Vision/README.md

 <h1>🌾 Monitoring Crop Health using Deep Learning and Grad-CAM</h1><br>
 <b>📌 Project Objective</b>:<br>
-                            This project simulates aerial crop health monitoring using deep learning and computer vision.
-The aim is to classify each region of a crop image as either healthy or unhealthy and highlight the affected areas using Grad-CAM overlays.
+<br>This project simulates aerial crop health monitoring using deep learning and computer vision.
+The aim is to classify each region of a crop image as either healthy or unhealthy and highlight the affected areas using Grad-CAM overlays.<br>

 <b>🧠 Models Used</b><br>
 <b>✅ ResNet50 </b>– Deep residual CNN for classification<br>